Jonas Hiller: Playing career

+Midway through the next season, on 30 January 2010, Hiller signed a four-year contract extension with the Ducks going through to the 2013–14 season.
+The next day, the Ducks traded Giguère to the Toronto Maple Leafs, cementing Hiller's status as the Ducks' starting goaltender.
+Hiller earned a spot in the 2011 NHL All-Star Game, held in Raleigh, North Carolina, on 30 January.
+On 2 February, after his first game returning from the All-Star weekend, Hiller felt lightheaded and was slow to react, allowing three goals on ten shots in the opening period of a 4–3 loss against the visiting San Jose Sharks.
+He sat out the next four games before shutting out the Edmonton Oilers 4–0 on 13 February, but the symptoms reappeared.
+Hiller then sat out another 15 games, making what would be his last appearance of the season during a 5–4 loss to the Nashville Predators on 24 March.
+In August 2011, Hiller said he was symptom-free.

 During the lockout-shortened 2012–13 season, Hiller helped the Ducks place second overall in the Western Conference.
 During the 2013 playoffs, however, the Ducks were eliminated in a seven-game series against the Detroit Red Wings for the second time in five years.

 On 1 July 2014, after his contract had expired with Anaheim, Hiller signed a two-year contract as an unrestricted free agent with the Calgary Flames at an annual average of $4.5 million.
 In his first season in Calgary, 2014–15, he emerged as the Flames' starting goaltender, partaking in most of the Flames' regular season games and 7 of the Flames' 11 2015 playoff games.
 In Game 6 in the first round of the playoffs, he was pulled in favour of backup Karri Rämö after conceding two goals on three shots.
-Hiller started Game 1 of the second round against his former team, the Ducks, but was again pulled in favour Rämö.
-Rämö was in goal the rest of the series as the Flames lost in five games.
+Hiller started Game 1 of the second round against his former team, the Ducks, but was again pulled in favour of Rämö.
+Rämö remained in goal for the rest of the series, which the Flames lost in five games.

 Hiller struggled throughout the 2015–16 season, recording a 9–11–1 record with a 3.51 GAA.
 Calgary opted not to re-sign Hiller or Rämö, instead acquiring Brian Elliott from the St. Louis Blues after the season to replace them.

 On 19 April 2016, Hiller agreed to a three-year contract with EHC Biel of the Swiss National League A (NLA) worth CHF 2.1 million.
-On August 27, 2018, Hiller was signed to an early one-year contract extension by EHC Biel, through the 2019-20 season.
+On 27 August 2018 Hiller was signed to an early one-year contract extension by EHC Biel, through the 2019-20 season.
 Before the 2019-20 season, Hiller announced his intention to retire from professional hockey at the conclusion of the season, after a 4-year stint with EHC Biel.

-On March 16, 2020, Hiller officially announced his retirement from professional hockey.
+On 16 March 2020 Hiller officially announced his retirement from professional hockey.

-Vertigo-like symptoms

-Hiller earned a spot in the 2011 NHL All-Star Game, held in Raleigh, North Carolina, on 30 January.
-On 2 February, after his first game returning from the All-Star weekend, Hiller felt lightheaded and was slow to react, allowing three goals on ten shots in the opening period of a 4–3 loss against the visiting San Jose Sharks.
-He sat out the next four games before shutting-out the Edmonton Oilers 4–0 on 13 February, but the symptoms reappeared.
-Hiller then sat out another 15 games, making what would be his last appearance of the season during a 5–4 loss to the Nashville Predators on 24 March.

-The Ducks acquired veteran goaltenders Ray Emery and Dan Ellis in separate February deals, and the pair played all playoff minutes as the Ducks were eliminated in the first round by Nashville.
-Emery, an unrestricted free agent, eventually signed with the Chicago Blackhawks during the off-season.

-In August 2011, Hiller said he was symptom-free.
-Ellis was retained as the team's backup goaltender.